History of TED

 - the TED Prize, which grants its winners one wish to change the world

-The first six TED Talks were posted online in June 2006.
+The first TED Talks were posted online on June 27, 2006.
 By September, they had reached more than one million views.
 TED Talks proved so popular that in 2007, TED's website was relaunched around them, giving a global audience free access to some of the world's greatest thinkers, leaders and teachers.

 In the fall of 2012, TED Talks celebrated its one billionth video view.
-As TED Talks continue to be watched around the world, with an average of 17 new page views a second, the TED, TEDActive and TEDGlobal conferences continue to inspire, motivate and thrill attendees.
-In 2014, TED celebrates its 30th anniversary in Vancouver, Canada, with TEDActive happening simultaneously in nearby Whistler.
-The theme of this milestone conference: "The Next Chapter," both a reflection on the most significant developments of the past 30 years as well as a look at what's ahead.
+As TED Talks continue to be watched around the world, with an average of 17 new page views a second, TED conferences and events continue to inspire, motivate and thrill attendees.
+In 2014, the annual TED Conference celebrated its 30th anniversary in Vancouver, Canada.
+The theme of this milestone conference: "The Next Chapter," both a reflection on developments of the past 30 years as well as a look at what's ahead.